systemswatch/process-watch/README.md

 ### Create Memory Process Profiler

 The Memory Process Profiler, will monitor the memory utilization for the process you dictate at the interval you specify and write a log entry when you exceed a memory threshold you define in the logs directory under the naming convention `your-file-name-memory-profile.log`.
-If you choose the Memory Process Profiler also will take action when the memory threshold is exceeded.
-We recommend you write a shell script for the wanted action.
+Memory Process Profiler can also take action when the memory threshold is exceeded.
+We recommend you write a shell script for the wanted action or actions upon exceeding the memory threshold.

 You can create a Memory Process Profiler via the Process Profile Configuration Menu by choosing the option "Create Memory Process Profiler".